Stairs. Entry group. Materials. Doors. Locks. Design

 • from 5.2 to 5.6 – 350 g/sq.m.

-What acidity is needed for different plants
+What acidity is needed for different plants?

 Important!
-Blueberries, blackberries and cranberries, as well as gooseberries and sorrel are afraid of liming.
-They prefer to grow in acidic soils.
+Blueberries, blackberries and cranberries, as well as gooseberries and sorrel, are afraid of liming.
+They prefer to grow in acidic soils

 Feeding methods - mixture recipes

-Video: Introduction of dolomite flour
+Video: Adding dolomite flour

-Liked the article?
+Did you like the article?
 Share with your friends:

-You will also be interested in reading:
+You may also be interested in reading:

-Dolomite lime - plant reaction and dosage
+Dolomitic lime - plant reaction and dosage

 Pros of using lime fertilizer